 HPS 102 ab.
 Senior Research Seminar.
 12 units (2-0-10).
 Offered in any two consecutive terms, by arrangement with HPS faculty.
 Under the guidance of an HPS faculty member, students will research and write a focused research paper of 15,000 words (approximately 50 pages).
 Work in the first term will comprise intensive reading in the relevant literature and/or archival or other primary source research.
 In the second term, students will draft and revise their paper.
 Open to seniors in the HPS option and to others by special permission of an HPS faculty member.
 Instructor: Staff.

 HPS/Pl 122.
 Probability, Evidence, and Belief.
-9 units (3-0-6); first term.
+9 units (3-0-6); second term.
 Philosophical and conceptual issues arising from the study of probability theory and how it relates to rationality and belief.
 Topics discussed may include the foundations and interpretations of probability, arguments for and against the view that we ought to have personal degrees of belief, rational change in beliefs over time, and the relationship between probability and traditional epistemological topics like evidence, justification, and knowledge.
-Not offered 2017–18.
+Instructor: Babic.

 HPS/Pl 123.
 Introduction to the Philosophy of Physics.
 9 units (3-0-6); first term.
 Prerequisites: Ph 1abc or instructor’s permission.
 This course will examine the philosophical foundations of the physical theories covered in the freshman physics sequence: classical mechanics, electromagnetism, and special relativity.
 Topics may include: the goals of physics; what laws of nature are; the unification of physical theories; symmetries; determinism; locality; the reality of fields; the arrow of time.
-Not offered 2017–18.
+Instructor: Sebens.

 HPS/Pl 124.
 Philosophy of Space and Time.
-9 units (3-0-6); third term.
+9 units (3-0-6); first term.
 This course will focus on questions about the nature of space and time, particularly as they arise in connection with physical theory.
 Topics may include the nature and existence of space, time, and motion; the relationship between geometry and physical space (or space-time); entropy and the direction of time; the nature of simultaneity; and the possibility of time travel.
-Not offered 2017–18.
+Instructor: Hitchcock.

 HPS/H 160.
 Einstein and His Generation: The History of Modern Physical Sciences.
 9 units (3-0-6); third term.
 An exploration of the most significant scientific developments in the physical sciences, structured around the life and work of Albert Einstein (1879-1955), with particular emphasis on the new theories of radiation, the structure of matter, relativity, and quantum mechanics.
 While using original Einstein manuscripts, notebooks, scientific papers, and personal correspondence, we shall also study how experimental and theoretical work in the sciences was carried out; scientific education and career patterns; personal, political, cultural, and sociological dimensions of science.
 Instructor: Kormos-Buchwald.

 HPS/H 162.
 Social Studies of Science.
-9 units (3-0-6), third term.
+9 units (3-0-6); third term.
 A comparative, multidisciplinary course that examines the practice of science in a variety of locales, using methods from the history, sociology, and anthropology of scientific knowledge.
 Topics covered include the high-energy particle laboratory as compared with a biological one; Western as compared to non-Western scientific reasoning; the use of visualization techniques in science from their inception to virtual reality; gender in science; and other topics.
-Not offered 2017–18.
+Instructors: Feingold.

 HPS/H 168.
 History of Electromagnetism and Heat Science.
-9 units (3-0-6); offered by announcement.
+9 units (3-0-6); third term.
 Prerequisites: Ph 1 abc, and Ph 2 abc (may be taken concurrently).
 This course covers the development of electromagnetism and thermal science from its beginnings in the early 18th century through the early 20th century.
 Topics covered include electrostatics, magnetostatics, electrodynamics, Maxwell’s field theory, the first and second laws of thermodynamics, and statistical mechanics as well as related experimental discoveries.
-Not offered 2017–18.
+Instructor: Buchwald.

 H/HPS 185.
 Angels and Monsters: Cosmology, Anthropology, and the Ends of the World.
 9 units (3-0-6).
 For course description, see History.